Promoting attachment, learning and well-being for parents of children aged 1 to 6 years.

-By training as a facilitator of this programme, you will learn how to support parents to:
+By attending our training to become a facilitator for the Early Years Programme, you will learn how to support parents to:

-• Help their children develop good attachments and relationships
+• develop good attachments and relationships with their children

 “We see the evidence.